FedericoStazi/ray-tracing/README.md

 - Objects are inscribed in a sphere.
 If the ray does not touch the sphere, the intersection is not calculated at all

-- Functions of time can be a lambda or a double  if the function is constant, and have a caching optimization
+- Functions of time can be a lambda or a float  if the function is constant, and have a caching optimization